ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

        anonymizing proxy (see {{anon-proxy}}).
 1. Individual Aggregators may compromise availability of the system by refusing to emit aggregate shares.
+     * The DAP and VDAF threat model already assumes that robustness only holds if both aggregators are honest, so a loss of availability is no worse.
-1. Input validity proof forging.
-Any Aggregator can collude with a malicious Client to craft a proof that will fool honest Aggregators into accepting invalid input.
+1. Violate robustness.
+Any Aggregator can collude with a malicious Client to craft a proof that will fool honest Aggregators into accepting invalid measurements.
-TODO(timg): is this still true given recent requirement/guidance that aggregators commit to VDAF verify key at task start?
+     * The VDAF threat model already assumes that robustness only holds if both aggregators are honest.
-1. Aggregators can count the total number of input shares, which could compromise user privacy (and differential privacy {{dp}}) if the presence or absence of a share for a given user is sensitive.
+1. Aggregators (and the Collector) can count the total number of input shares, which could compromise user privacy (and differential privacy {{dp}}) if the presence or absence of a share for a given user is sensitive.
-   * Clients can ensure that aggregate counts are non-sensitive by generating input independently of user behavior (see {{network-attacker}}.
+   * Clients can ensure that aggregate counts are non-sensitive by generating reports independently of user behavior (see {{network-attacker}}.
-   * Clients, especially in deployments that cannot schedule report uploads at a fixed time (e.g., an application that does not run persistently) can also apply local differential privacy to inputs before constructing reports.
+   * Clients, especially in deployments that cannot schedule report uploads at a fixed time (e.g., an application that does not run persistently) can also apply local differential privacy to measurements before constructing reports.

+[[TODO: link to the Shan et al. I-D on differential privacy in DAP once it is published.]]

 ### Leader